sbmldev/sbml-site/SECURITY.md

 If you discover a security vulnerability in this project, **please do not open a public issue**.

-Instead, report it privately via email: mjlns.suresh@gmail.com We aim to acknowledge and respond within **72 hours** and will keep you informed as we work toward a resolution.
+Instead, report it privately via email: sbmldev@proton.me We aim to acknowledge and respond within **72 hours** and will keep you informed as we work toward a resolution.

 We follow responsible disclosure.
 Once the issue has been resolved, we will publicly disclose the vulnerability (if applicable), crediting the reporter if desired.